anumehashukla/wayfaringuniverse/_posts/Treks:Hikes/2021-09-21-5-hikes-to-do-in-glacier-national-park.md

 ##### Distance : _0.6 mile_, Elevation Gain : _negligible_

-Nice short, well-marked hike/walk.
+It's short, well-marked and accessible trail which offers a delightful escape into the heart of Glacier's wilderness.
 Unique waterfall coming out of a rock.
 Most of the trail is paved.
 It is also wheelchair accessible.

 ![]({{site.data.settings.basic_settings.cdn_url}}/treks-hikes/glaciernationalparkhikes/runningeaglefalls.jpg)
 *<center class="image-caption">Running Eagle Falls</center>*